3701-12-18 Validity requirements, follow-up and withdrawal of certificates of need.

 (1) Obligate the capital expenditure, within the meaning of paragraph (A)(1)(a) of this rule, within twenty-four months after the date of mailing of the notice that the certificate was granted or, if the grant or denial of the certificate is appealed under section 3702.60 of the Revised Code, within twenty-four months after the issuance of an order granting the certificate, which order is not subject to further appeal.

-(a) For the purposes of this rule, “to obligate” means:
+(a) For the purpose of this rule, "to obligate" means:

-(i) For a project that primarily involves construction and is to be financed through external borrowing of funds, to secure financial commitment for the stated purpose of developing the project and commencing construction that continues uninterrupted except for interruptions or delays that are unavoidable due to reason’s beyond the person’s control, including labor strikes, natural disasters, material shortages, or comparable events; or to enter into a construction contract or, if the holder will act as its own construction contractor, to make a formal internal commitment for construction of the project specified in the application.
-The construction contract or internal commitment shall specify the cost of construction and apply to a site that has been acquired by the holder or other appropriate party and that is zoned properly for the project.
+(i) For a project that primarily involves construction and is to be financed through external borrowing of funds, to secure financial commitment for the stated purpose of developing the project and commence construction that continues uninterrupted except for interruptions or delays that are unavoidable due to reason's beyond the person's control, including labor strikes, natural disasters, material shortages, or comparable events.

-(ii) For a project that primarily involves construction and is to be financed internally, to receive formal approval from the holder’s board of directors or trustees, or other governing authority to commit specified funds for the implementation of the project and commence construction that continues uninterrupted except for unavoidable interruptions or delay due to reason’s beyond the person’s control, including labor strikes, natural disasters, material shortages, or comparable events; or to enter into a construction contract or, if the holder will act as its own construction contractor, to make a formal internal commitment for construction of the project specified in the application.
-The construction contract or internal commitment shall specify the cost of construction and apply to a site that has been acquired by the holder or other appropriate party and that is zoned properly for the project.
+(ii) For a project that primarily involves construction and is to be financed internally, to receive formal approval from the holder's board of directors or trustees, or other governing authority to commit specified funds for the implementation of the project and commence construction that continues uninterrupted except for unavoidable interruptions or delay due to reason's beyond the person's control, including labor strikes, natural disasters, material shortages, or comparable events

-(iv) For a project that involves no capital expenditure or only minor renovations to existing structures, to provide the health service or activity by the means specified in the approved application for the certificate.
+(iii) For a project that involves no capital expenditure or only minor renovations to existing structures, to provide the long-term care service by the means specified in the approved application for the certificate.

-(v) For a project that primarily involves leasing a building or space that requires only minor renovations to the existing space, to execute a lease and provide the health service or activity by the means specified in the approved application for the certificate.
+(iv) For a project that primarily involves leasing a building or space that requires only minor renovations to the existing space, to execute a lease and provide the long-term care service by the means specified in the approved application for the certificate.

-(vi) For a project that primarily involves leasing a building or space that has not been constructed or requires substantial renovations to existing space, to commence construction that continues uninterrupted except for interruptions or delays that are unavoidable due to reasons beyond the person’s control, including labor strikes, natural disasters, material shortages, or comparable events, for the purpose of implementing the reviewable activity.
+(v) For a project that primarily involves leasing a building or space that has not been constructed or requires substantial renovations to existing space, to commence construction for the purpose of implementing the reviewable activity that continues uninterrupted except for interruptions or delays that are unavoidable due to reasons beyond the person's control, including labor strikes, natural disasters, material shortages, or comparable events.

 (2) After obligating, maintain reasonable progress towards completion of the project.
 Reasonable progress includes, but is not limited to: